wylswz/wylswz.github.io/DeepLearning/DeepLearning.md

 Second order methods can take better steps, however, each step will take longer to calculate

 ### Building blocks of Deep Networks
+Deep netowrks combine smaller networks as building blocks.
+Here are some building blocks:

+- Feed-forward multilayer neural networks
+- RBMs (Restricted Boltzmann Machines)
+    - Ristrict means that connections between nodes of same layer are prohibited.
+No visible-visible or hidden-hidden connection.
+    - RBMs are also a type of autoencoder
+    -
+- Autoencoders
+  Used to learn compressed representations of dataset(Reduce the dimension).
+The output of the auto encoder network is a reconstruction of the input data in the most efficient form.

+    It differs from multi-layer perceptrons is that autoencoder has input and output layer with same size.
+It builds a compressed version of data.
+Autoencoder uses unlabeled data in unsupervised learning.

+    - **Compression autoencoder** The network input must pass through the bottleneck region before being expanded into output
+    - **Denoising autoencoder** Given corrupted data, network learns uncorrupted data.

+### Some architectures

+#### Deep belief networks (Overtaken by CNN)
+DBNs are composed of layers of RBMs for the pretrain phase and then a feed-forward network for the fine-tuning phase.

+##### Feature extraction with RBM Layers
+We ask RBM to reconstruct, it generates something pretty close to the original input vector.
+(Machine dream about data)

+This is to learn these high level featues of a dataset in an unsupervised training fashion.

+##### Initializing the feed-forward network
+We then use these layers of features as initial weights in a traditional bp driven feed-forward NN.
+These initializations help training algorithms guide the parameters of the traditional NN towards better regions of parameter search space.
+This phase is known as fine-tune phase.

+##### Gentle bp

+#### Generative Adversarial Networks

+GANs are an example of a network that uses unsupervised learning to train two models in parallel.
+A key aspect of GANs is how they use a parameter count that is significantly smaller than normal wrt the amount of data on which they're training the network.
+The network is forced to efficiently represent the training data, making it more efficient data similar to the training data.

+Given a large corpus of training images, we could build a generative NN that outputs images.
+We'd consider these generated output images to be samples from the model.
+The generative model in GANs generages such images while a secondary discriminiator network tries to classify these generated images.

+The discriminator network is typically a standard CNN.
+Using a secondary NN as discriminator network allows GAN to train both NN in parallel in an unsupervised fashion.
+These discriminator networks takes images as input and output a classification.

+The generative network in GANs generates data with a special kind of layer called deconvolutional layer.
+During training, use BP on both net.
+The goal is to update the generative net's parameters such that it fools the discrinimator net, because the output is so realistic compared to the real images.

+#### CNN
+Three major groups:
+- Input layer
+- Feature-extraction layers

+    Repeated pattern of:
+        - Convolution layer
+        - Pooling layer
+- Classification layer